TOEFL iBT Overall Score Calculator

-Calculate your TOEFL Overall Score by entering your scores in Reading, Writing, Listening and Speaking.
+Calculate your TOEFL Overall Score by entering your section scores in Reading, Writing, Listening and Speaking.

 Trophy Icon